mahendrabairagi/ASU_Hackathon/ROBOMAKER_INSTRUCTIONS.md

 1. In the left pane, choose Development, and then choose Robot applications.

-1. Select Create robot application.
+1. Select **Create robot application**.

 1. In the Create robot application page, type a Name for the robot application.
 Choose a name that helps you identify the robot.

-1. Select the Robot software suite used by your robot application.
-For more information about the Robot Operating System (ROS), see www.ros.org
+1. Select the Robot software suite used by your robot application

-1. Select the Software suite version used by your robot application.
+    * Select *ROS Melodic*

 1. Provide the Amazon S3 path to your bundled robot application file.
 If this robot application is used only in simulations, specify a bundle built for the ARM64 platform.
 If you use this robot application in a fleet deployment, specify one or more bundles that represent the architectures of the robots in your fleet.